A Wrongful Death Claim

 What to Prove

-To make a claim for wrongful death in Oregon, you must show that another person or business was careless (negligent), and that the careless behavior is the reason the your family member died.
-For example, a drunk driver, a trucking company that fails to take care of its equipment, or another contractor on a work site that creates a hazard for another worker are all potential parties in an Oregon wrongful death claim.
+To make a claim for wrongful death in Oregon, you must show that another person or a business was careless (negligent), and that the careless behavior is the reason the your family member died.
+For example, a drunk driver, a trucking company that fails to take care of its equipment, or another contractor on a work site that creates a hazard for a worker are all potential parties in an Oregon wrongful death claim.

 Examples of Wrongful Death Cases

-Some other examples wrongful death cases include the following:
+Some other examples wrongful death cases include the:

 - Fatal car or truck collisions;